Gunner237/MATLAB-Tools/README.md

 ___Please remember that this will pause the running program until the user clicks on the "OK" button!___

 ## [cc](cc.m)
 Another program that is quick and easy to type.
 Now easier than ever to quickly clear the workspace and the command window!
+Credit to [@Dr-Andy-French](https://github.com/Dr-Andy-French).